 The table below compares the main features for each of the software.

 Essentially, I recommend RebelBetting if you are serious about sports arbitrage betting.
-They are reasonably expensive, but they are packed with the most features and offer a reliable, fast desktop application.
+They are reasonably expensive, but they are packed with the most features and offer a reliable, fast application.

 The user interface is excellent and comparing the odds between bookmakers is a breeze.
 It is very easy to see which order you should place your bets in.

 They cover 90 bookmakers and 10 sports and they offer middles as well as standard arbs.
-The desktop app uses a separate, dedicated browser for betting and it can clear cookies automatically if you desire.
+They use a separate, dedicated browser for betting and can clear cookies automatically if you desire.